NutScript/NutScript-Wiki/docs/guides/development/developing_plugins.md

     is a table that is available (within the respective realm) to all files/scopes within the plugin, as well as accessible from other plugins (```nut.plugin.list.permadeath.curEnts```).
 ## **Example**

-An example of a plugin creation can be found [here](../development%20examples/Plugin%20Example.md).
+An example of a plugin creation can be found [here](plugin_example.md).

+!!! tip
-_**It is recommended that you use plugins as puzzle pieces that fit into your gamemode.
-Creating plugins not only makes it easier to develop and enhance sections of your gamemode, your schema will remain organized as it gets larger.**_
+    It is recommended that you use plugins as puzzle pieces that fit into your gamemode.
+Creating plugins not only makes it easier to develop and enhance sections of your gamemode, your schema will remain organized as it gets larger.